groovymarty/raspberry-fun/README.md

 * sparkle.py - Randomly toggles all LEDs on tree
 * glow.py - Uses PWM to glow LEDs on and off, filling tree from bottom to top

-Based on sample code found at https://github.com/modmypi/Programmable-Xmas-Tree
+Based on sample code found at https://github.com/modmypi/Programmable-Xmas-Tree, especially class ChristmasTree that lays out all the I/O devices on the board.
+I copied this module to my repo, and wrote similar ones for Snowman and Fish Dish.

 Here are the commmands to install Programmable-Xmas-Tree (optional):
 * cd /home/pi